 The goal isn’t just to allow simultaneous access but to do so while preserving the fundamental ACID properties (Atomicity, Consistency, Isolation, Durability) of transactions.
 This ensures that even with multiple operations happening in parallel, the database transitions from one consistent state to another.

-Why is Concurrency Needed?
+Why Is Concurrency Needed?

 Managing concurrency is essential for several reasons: